Will bring one-time settlement scheme soon to clear water bill pendency: Manish Sisodia | Law-Order

 Since then, 4.5 lakh people have paid bills worth Rs 252 crore, he said.

-''From now on, people can either approach the DJB to replace their old metre or they can get it installed themselves.
-People will have the right to get a new metre installed in place of their old one for an existing connection,'' Sisodia said.
+''From now on, people can either approach the DJB to replace their old meter or they can get it installed themselves.
+People will have the right to get a new meter installed in place of their old one for an existing connection,'' Sisodia said.

 Chief Minister Arvind Kejriwal has a dream that Delhi should get a 24-hour water supply.
-Many key decisions have been taken to turn that into reality, he said.
+Several key decisions have been taken to turn that into reality, he said.

+''The DJB approved several projects, including setting up 10 underground reservoirs.
+Under this, four old underground reservoirs will be upgraded while six will come up at Okhla, Rajinder Nagar, Patel Nagar, Karol Bagh, Jakhira, Anand Parbat, and Naraina.
+These UGRs will benefit a population of nearly 26 lakh people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)